1934 PGA Championship

 The 1934 PGA Championship was the 17th PGA Championship, held July 24–29 at Park Country Club in Williamsville, New York, a suburb northeast of Buffalo.
 Then a match play championship, Paul Runyan won the first of his two PGA Championship titles, defeating Craig Wood in 38 holes.

-Defending champion Gene Sarazen lost 4 & 3 in the second round to Al Watrous.
+Defending champion Gene Sarazen lost 4 and 3 in the second round to Al Watrous.

 Format

 The match play format at the PGA Championship in 1934 called for 12 rounds (216 holes) in six days: